 Consider how you can get help with some of your responsibilities.
 Can you share or delegate some of them?
 Sometimes being reluctant to ask for help or not knowing who can help or where to turn for help, is what is in the way of getting some relief.
-It may require taking a risk of asking and brainstorming how you might get connected to help that might be available.
-While this can often be a challenge, oftentimes, there are solutions if you get creative and explore potential avenues of support.
-Don't forget that our caregiver support line may be one place you can turn to if you want help brainstorming ideas.
+It may require taking a risk of asking and brainstorming how you might get connected to help.
+While this can be a challenge, many times, there are solutions if you get creative.
+Our caregiver support line may be one place you can turn to if you want help brainstorming ideas.

-Sometimes responsibilities become overwhelming and burdensome because you approach them with unrelenting high expectations that you must be perfect.
-These unfair expectations can keep you pressing for perfect results when you could have let up and accepted good enough.
-Sometimes these high expectations keep you from delegating to others or sharing the burden.
-Unreasonable expectations can also keep you from setting reasonable limits on others or interfere with your ability to say no. Unreasonable expectations can keep you pushing to do more when it is time to let go.
+Sometimes responsibilities become overwhelming and burdensome because you approach them with high expectations that you must be perfect.
+These unfair expectations can keep you striving for perfect results.
+Sometimes these high expectations keep you from delegating to others or sharing the workload.
+Unreasonable expectations can keep you pushing to do more when it is time to let go.